JosueOrtiz-fpga/zynq7000_eth_base_examples/README.md

 This example configures the Z7 FPGA as a ethernet server that echos the user keyboard input.
 [Digilent](https://digilent.com/reference/programmable-logic/guides/zynq-servers) provides a step-by-step guide for building and running the design.

 ## Z7 Packet Redirection <a name="z7_pkt_redirect"/>
 This example configures the Z7 FPGA as a ethernet server that echos the user keyboard input.
-[Digilent](https://digilent.com/reference/programmable-logic/guides/zynq-servers) provides a step-by-step guide for building and running the design.
+[Digilent](https://digilent.com/reference/programmable-logic/guides/zynq-servers) provides a step-by-step guide for running the design.